mrchrisjoy/redux-entity/README.md

 Returns a new collection object without the entities you've specified to remove.
 ### removeSelectedEntity
-Take in a collection object.
+Takes in a collection object.

 Returns a new collection object with `selectedEntityId` set to `null`.
 ### addMeta